OHDSI/ETL-LambdaBuilder/docs/IBM_CCAE_MDCR/CCAE_MDCR_visit_detail.md

 ### PROVIDER_ID Assignment Logic
 * For records from **FACILITY_HEADER**, **INPATIENT_ADMISSIONS**, **INPATIENT_SERVICES**, and **OUTPATIENT_SERVICES**:
-    * Each record has a provider value in the PROVID field.
-Use this to look up the PROVIDER_ID from the PROVIDER table using PROVID as the PROVIDER_SOURCE_VALUE.
+    * Each record has a provider value in the PROVID and STDPROV fields.
+Use these to look up the PROVIDER_ID from the PROVIDER table using PROVID as the PROVIDER_SOURCE_VALUE and STDPROV as the SPECIALITY_SOURCE_VALUE.
     <br><br>